 - 3-5 page (not longer) description of your research proposal (dissertation research) to be carried out at Fletcher;

 - Letter of Recommendation from your doctoral adviser at your home university

 Visiting Ph.D.
-Scholars start their year at The Fletcher School in September.
-Application materials are due by January 1 of that year, and should be sent jointly to Ph.D.
-Program Director Jenifer Burckett-Picker and Academic Dean Steven Block.
+Scholars start their year at Fletcher in September.
+Application materials are due by January 1 of that year, and should be sent jointly to the Ph.D.
+Program Director and Academic Dean Kelly Sims Gallagher.